muun/apollo/README.md

 * All the business logic that decides when to sign what happens in the **domain** layer.
 * The **presentation** layer only depends on the **domain** layer, it never references **data** directly.

+## Contributions

+We are currently not accepting contributions in PR form.
+We are a small team and our development flow cannot manage external contributions yet.
+Sadly, this includes contributions for support for other languages.
+Having said that, we love to get feedback and suggestions for improvements.
+We have included some external contributions in the past, just not in the "accept and merge" a PR traditional way.

 ## Responsible Disclosure

 Send us an email to report any security related bugs or vulnerabilities at [security@muun.com](mailto:security@muun.com).